 Avoid accidents: Watch your steps

-- Watch your steps, avoid accidents of tripping on sidewalks and curbs.
+- Watch your steps and avoid accidents of tripping on sidewalks and curbs.

 Avoid accidents: Get familiar with surroundings

-- Get familiar with general house hold or surroundings.
+- Get familiar with general household rules or surroundings.
 For example, learn how to operate the hot water faucet, as not knowing how to control hot water in the shower can lead to burns/injury.

 - The host must provide this information to their visiting guest.

-- Eating out very often can lead to many problems for aged parents.
+- Eating out very often can lead to many problems for older individuals.

 - The host must pay attention and be careful for these things when their parents are visiting them.